 This layer of neurons learns the structure of the environment, namely how the various locations are connected in space.
-The map cells get excitatory input from point cells with low convergence: Each map cell should collect input from only one or a few point cells.
+The map cells get excitatory input from point cells in a one-to-one fashion.
 These input synapses are static.
 The map cells also excite each other with all-to-all connections.
 These recurrent synapses are modifiable according to a local plasticity rule.
 After learning, they represent the topology of the environment.

 Each goal cell serves to mark the locations of a special resource in the map of the environment.
 The goal cell receives excitatory input from a resource cell, which gets activated whenever that resource is present.
 It also receives excitatory synapses from map cells.
 Those synapses are strengthened when the presynaptic map cell is active at the same time as the resource cell.

 After the map and goal synapses have been learned, each goal cell carries a virtual odor signal for its assigned resource.
 The signal increases systematically as the animal moves closer to a location with that resource.
 A mode switch selects one among many possible virtual odors (or real odors) to be routed to the chemotaxis module for odor tracking.
 2 The animal then pursues its chemotaxis search strategy to maximize that odor, which leads it to the selected tagged location.

 The key insight is that the output of the goal cell declines systematically with the distance of the animal from the target location.
 This relationship holds even if the environment is constrained with a complex connectivity graph (Fig 1A4).
 Here we explain how this comes about, with mathematical details to follow.